 Tool Calling System

 AbstractCore provides a universal tool calling system that works across all LLM providers, even those without native tool support.
-This is one of AbstractCore's most powerful features.

 Table of Contents